Homemade Hoagie Rolls

 Step 4

 Form hoagie rolls.
 Once the bread rises, it’s time to form the dough into desired shapes.
-Prepare jelly roll pans with baking spray.
-(See below for my favorite pans.)Add a little oil to a pastry mat or a large flat surface (a cutting board works too), and form sections of dough into oblong shapes for rolls.
-Place on pans.
+Prepare two large baking sheets with parchment paper.
+(See below for my favorite pans.)

 Step 5

 Let rise again.
-Cover rolls with clean dish towels, and let them rise again until almost doubled in size.
+Cover rolls with clean dish towels, and let rise again until almost doubled in size.

 Step 6